talha131/onCrashReboot/content/Command Line/split-path-into-filename-extension.md

-Title: Use sed To Split Path Into Filename, Extension and Directory
+Title: Use sed To Split Path Into Filename, Extension, and Directory
 Tags: shell, array, sed, regex
 Category: Command Line
 Date: 2019-08-28 13:08
 Slug: use-sed-to-split-path-into-filename-extension-and-directory
 comment_id: 1zovl356murf-use-sed-to-split-path-into-filename-extension-and-directory
 Subtitle:
-Summary: Split a path into filename, extension and directory using sed and fish shell.
+Summary: Split a path into filename, extension, and directory using sed and fish shell.
 Return an array from fish function
 Keywords:

 [TOC]